Last updated on

 Posted by: National Bankruptcy Forum

-Sometimes as a woman gets older, she may find that her life has taken a different course than she had planned and she is unprepared for retirement.
-Only one-third of women think they are well prepared for retirement — and often they are not as well prepared as men.
+Retirement is a luxury that requires some planning, and yet, only one-third of women think they are well prepared for retirement — and often they are not as well prepared as men.

-Let’s examine some of the reasons why and look at what you can do to prepare for a safe and healthy retirement.
+Let’s examine some of the reasons why women fail to prepare for retirement and look at what you can do to get ready for a safe and healthy retirement.